 - 3.1.3.1 Durable Medium: A durable medium that is either: - a) An inherently non-volatile medium (e.g., magnetic disk, magnetic tape, optical disk, solid state disk, Phase Change Memory, or technology similar to Phase Change Memory. etc.) or; - b) A volatile medium with its own self-contained power supply that will retain and permit the transfer of data, before any data is lost, to an inherently non-volative medium after the failure of external power. - 3.1.3.2 The System Under Test must be configured to satisfy the requirements for Data Redundancy described in this clause.
-Data Redundancy, is demonstrated by the SUT being able to maintain operations with full data access during and after the permanent irrecoverable failure of any single storage Medium containing tables, input, output, or metadata.
+Data Redundancy, is demonstrated by the SUT being able to maintain operations with full data access during and after the permanent irrecoverable failure of any single storage Medium containing tables, input, output, or Metadata (including MasterNode/NameNode Metadata [where present]).